Kim Beom: Work

 "The Educated Objects" continues the commentary on animism, education, and the "uncritical absorption of Western mores by Asian countries" of Kim's 1997 artist's book The Art of Transforming.
 This book comprises a series of prose poems instructing the reader on how to morph into various natural entities (both a sentient leopard, and non-sentient plant life and landscape elements), as well as man-made structures and commodities (a ladder; an air conditioner).

 Exhibitions

 In 2012 Kim's work was the subject of the solo exhibition The School of Inversion at Hayward Gallery's Project Space, London.
 In the United States, Kim has had solo exhibitions at REDCAT Gallery, Los Angeles (Animalia, 2011) and the Cleveland Museum of Art (Objects Being Taught They are Nothing but Tools, 2010–11).
-Recent museum solo exhibitions in Korea include Kim Beom at Artsonje Center in 2010.
+Recent museum solo exhibitions in Korea include Kim Beom at Artsonje Center in 2010 and How to become a rock at the Leeum Museum of Art in 2023.

 In addition to featuring prominently in recent surveys of contemporary art from Korea at venues like the Museo Tamayo Arte Contemporaneo in Mexico City, the Los Angeles County Museum of Art, and the Museum of Fine Arts in Houston, Kim's work has been included in such notable international exhibitions as the 2003 Istanbul Biennial, the 2005 Venice Biennale, Media City Seoul 2010, and the 9th Gwangju Biennale.